S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   To increase meeting effectiveness, you can also prepare some of these questions prior to the meeting, as part of your preparation.

-## Step 4: Answer information gathering questions
+## Step 4: Answer information-gathering questions

 _Gather any information regarding constraints and specific details that are worthwhile to consider._

-Having collected and visualized all of the information gathering and generative questions, answer as many information gathering questions as you can.
+Having collected and visualized all of the information-gathering and generative questions, answer as many information-gathering questions as you can.

 **Note:** Don't attempt to answer the generative questions in this step.
 This happens in step 6 when you collect ideas.

 **Facilitator:** Ask those present to answer whatever questions they can and record the answers under the question, (on the same sticky note if that's what you used).
 Learning that a question cannot be answered by those present is also useful information.

 Information gained in this step informs people in making appropriate suggestions for solutions in the next round.
-Important information gathering questions that cannot be answered now might indicate the need to address them somehow in the proposal later.
+Important information-gathering questions that cannot be answered now might indicate the need to address them somehow in the proposal later.

-**Note:** In some cases you might even pause the Proposal Forming process at this stage, to allow time to answer important information gathering questions before continuing to step 5 another day.
+**Note:** In some cases you might even pause the Proposal Forming process at this stage, to allow time to answer important information-gathering questions before continuing to step 5 another day.

 Here's some tips on how to do this step: